 Nez de fruits rouges surtout.
 La bouche est savoureuse, équilibrée, acidité vive et tannins fondus et veloutés, très bel équilibre.
 Dégusté sur deux jours avec le 2017 et nous avons préféré le 2016 légèrement.
-90-91 — a year ago
+90-91 — 2 years ago

 Petaluma Tiers - In my mind, a first-growth chard from down under.

 I spat my pacifier out when the cork disintegrated, but I need not have been concerned.

 The visual presentation is stunning - look at that golden color in the glass.
 The nose displays roasted almonds, nutmeg, toasted bread and white fruits.